Barbara needs special consideration when it comes to her balance

 Barbara is less mobile and has less stamina and reduced balance compared to Albert.
 Barbara is depicted riding a tricycle rather than a bicycle to highlight the fact that she needs special considerations to maintain her balance.
 If Barbara was walking then she would need to support her weight with her hands using a walking device.

 - Needs a walking device when standing up

 - Dependent on the caregiver in some situations

-- Her yellow trousers indicates that she represents a slightly increased risk of static or dynamic physical overload to caregivers than Albert, it is still a low risk
+- Her t-shirt is yellow to show that although she presents a slightly higher risk of static and dynamic physical overload to caregivers than Albert, it is still a low risk

 - Stimulation of functional mobility is very important

 The mobility gallery plays a key role in empowering movement in both acute and long-term care, by enabling an assessment of an individual’s level of mobility, and how this will impact the quality of care.